 A Planning and Zoning Commission (P&Z) hearing on the AutoCamp request to rezone was scheduled to be held on Thursday December 3.
-At the last minute, a legal issue raised by residents of the area caused the County to refer the proposal to the County Board of Adjustments & Appeals.
+At the last minute, a legal issue raised by residents of the area caused the County to refer the proposal to the County Board of Adjustments & Appeals (B of A).

-The Board of Adjustments and Appeals had been scheduled consider whether or not AutoCamp should be granted an exemption that allows them to use trailers as housing for short-term rentals.
+B of A was scheduled consider whether or not AutoCamp should be granted an exemption that allows them to use trailers as housing for short-term rentals.
 The current Yavapai County zoning code appears to prohibit this type of use of trailers, including Airstreams.

 KSB strongly opposes allowing this development in this location.
-We urge our members to make their feelings known about the AutoCamp proposal by contacting Development Services at firstname.lastname@example.org, and by attending the virtual hearing on January 19.
+If AutoCamp submits a new proposal, we urge our members to make their feelings known about the AutoCamp proposal by contacting Yavapai County Development Services at firstname.lastname@example.org.

 California-based AutoCamp, Inc. has submitted a Letter of Intent to Yavapai County requesting rezoning of 18.73 acres northwest of Sedona north of Boynton Pass Road from RCU-2A (Residential 2 acre minimum) to PAD (Planned Area Development).